Distilleries in Frederick Md are “marking their territory” (distillery cat pun) on Frederick’s craft beverage scene in a big way!

 We had a great time at McClintock and will absolutely be back!

-The owners of all three of Frederick’s distilleries are friends in real life.
+The owners of all three of the distilleries in Frederick Md are friends in real life.

 Together, they have created the Frederick Area Distillery Association.